close-dev-team/mobile-close-channel-sdk-ios/README.md

 ### Permissions

-The SDK needs permissions to the camera and the photo album.
+The SDK needs permissions to the photo album.
 Be sure to [add permission strings](./doc/permissions.md) for any of the permissions not already supported by your app.

 ### Localisation